microsoft/Federal-Business-Applications/whitepapers/power-platform-azure-synapse/README.md

 Select next.
 Choose the Dataverse tables you want to sync and finish the setup.

-Note.
-If you get an error that a file system name does not exist, you may need to manually create the storage container via the Azure Portal.
+> If you get an error that a file system name does not exist, you may need to manually create the storage container via the Azure Portal.

 ![Azure Gov Portal Workaround](files/storageworkaround.png)